Quick Links

 Children experience purposeful computing lessons each week, this allows them sufficient time to practice their knowledge and skills.
 Recalls of knowledge and skills throughout the embedding of technology in the rest of the curriculum will ensure these are consolidated in long-term memory.

-Following the Teach Computing Curriculum, each unit has been built around an innovative progression framework where computing content has been organised into interconnected networks.
+Using portions of the Teach Computing Curriculum, the curriculum has been built around an innovative progression framework where computing content has been organised into interconnected networks.
 See the Curriculum Journey PDF for the progression throughout KS1 to KS4.

 How does the computing curriculum reflect our school values and ethos?